iam-yogeshreddy/Terraform/README.md

 1.terraform init :

 The terraform init command initializes a working directory containing terraform configuration files.
-This is the first command that should be run after writing a new terraform configuration or cloning an existing one from version control.
+This is the first command that should be run after writing a new terraform configuration file or cloning an existing one from version control.
 It is safe to run this command multiple times.

 2.terraform plan :